kwotsin/jekyll/_posts/2017-02-11-transfer-learning.md

 ---

 ### Evaluating on the Validation Dataset
-Now when we want to evaluate the training dataset, we cannot use the inference model when doing the training since certain layers like Dropout would have to be deactivated when evaluating.
+Now when we want to evaluate the training dataset, we cannot use the same inference model when doing the training since certain layers like Dropout would have to be deactivated when evaluating.
 The code for the evaluation, which I have written in a new file, is unsurprisingly similar to the one used for training, except for several key differences.

-**Note:** this is not representative of the full evaluation code which you can find after this section.
+**Note:** this is not representative of the full evaluation code, which you can find below.
 Only key differences are mentioned.

 First, on top of the libraries we previously used, we will import the `get_split` and `load_batch` functions from the training file for convenience and also the matplotlib library for visualizing our plots later.